JeremyGruszka/ECE382_Lab3/README.md

 ![alt text](https://raw.githubusercontent.com/JeremyGruszka/ECE382_Lab3/master/reqFunc1.jpg "first try")

+That thumb nail needs to be trimmed!
 This made me chuckle because it was so obviously wrong.
 After studying my code, I realized that I had created an infinite loop because I was not decrementing R5, my counting register.

 After fiving this mistake, I ran the program again.
 This is what I got the second time through: